FamilySearch/gedcomx-java/gedcomx-rs-client/README.md

 # GEDCOM X Java RS Client

+##### On-going support for this client has been discontinued.
+New functionality added to the GEDCOM X RS Specification will not be supported.
+Future changes to the GEDCOM X RS Specification may break this client.

+##### This only pertains to this sub-project.
+The other sub-projects of gedcomx-java will continue to be supported.

 This is a Java library that provides support for consuming a genealogical Web service API that conforms to the [GEDCOM X RS Specification](https://github.com/FamilySearch/gedcomx-rs).